What is Community Property in Arizona?

 Arizona community property laws include a presumption that all property acquired by either party is owned by the parties as community property, regardless of how title to that property is held.
 The burden of proving that an item of property is the separate property of a spouse rests upon the spouse making that separate property claim.
 There is also a presumption that all property owned by either spouse prior to marriage is the separate property of the spouse who acquired that property.

 Community property is distinguished from joint property.
-Joint property is a form of designation of ownership on the title to property, such as land.
+Joint property is a form of designation of ownership on the title to the property, such as land.
 The laws applying to joint property may result in a different outcome than if the property was community property.
 For example, a spouse using his or her money to repair or maintain jointly held property may be reimbursable to the spouse using his or her own separate funds.
 There are exceptions to that rule.
 The Arizona Supreme Court issued a ruling in the case of Valladee v.
 Valladee addressing the issues pertaining to jointly held properties in an Arizona divorce.

 Contact Our Scottsdale Arizona Community Property Attorneys